bcgov/gdx-agreements-tracker/documentation/docs/guide/GettingStarted/deploy_locally.md

 ```

 - In pgAdmin:
+  - Navigate to Databases > Schemas > data
+  - right-click data and select 'Delete'
   - Right click the GDX Agreements Tracker server > Remove Server
+  - You will need to re-seed and migrate the database again before you can use it.
+See: [Seed the production database and do migrations](#seed-the-production-database-and-do-migrations)
   - Use the instructions in [Set up PGAdmin to view and make queries](#set-up-pgadmin-to-view-and-make-queries) to import settings again